How much are tickets?

 What is the best time to avoid the queues?

 The National Championships attracts big crowds.
 This will inevitably result in some delays in entering the site at peak times.
 Using public transport can actually enhance your journey.
 See the parking information on the website.
 Our best advice is to arrive early – gates open at 8am.

 Will there be queues to get into the park and ride car park?

-We have listened to your feedback and continued to provide the event with an excellent park and ride service, located just a mile from the venue.
+We provide the event with an excellent park and ride service, located just a mile from the venue.
 Car parking stewards will guide you to a space.
 Shuttle buses run every 10 minutes at peak times.
+There is a designated parking area for those with a disability and our park and ride buses are accessible for all.

 Can I leave and re-enter the venue during the day?